Modern-day slavery is alive and well – booming, in fact.

 Half of the staff at Journey Out are survivors themselves.
 You can read a selection of survivor stories here.

 “We are extremely lucky to have a program and approach that empowers people, ” Mary says.
-“They are a testament to the success of working through the therapy and being given the time to heal.
+“They are a testament to the success of working through the therapy and being given the time to heal.”

-“It really goes back to being a zero judgment zone.
+She continues: “It really goes back to being a zero judgment zone.
 Our clients know that we respect them and their sense of agency.
 We say at Journey Out that it takes about 6-7 false starts before someone is ready to leave a life of commercial sexual exploitation.
 Anyone who comes through our doors knows that no matter where they have been or how many times they have been to our office before, they are always welcome.
 We will not push someone into additional programming, or any programming.
 It has to be a choice that they want to make.
 Otherwise, we are just another person making demands of them, and that in and of itself can be triggering.
 It also limits the power they have and the benefits that come from making a decision when you’re ready.
 Our clients can feel that when they walk in.
 I think it’s also the fact that about half of our staff are survivors themselves.
 Clients know that many of the people walking alongside them at Journey Out are people who have been in their shoes.”

 Much like the rest of the world, the organization has felt the wrath of COVID, but they continue on their mission to help survivors.

 “COVID absolutely has affected our clients,” Mary explains.
 “Our clients are really struggling right now.
 Survivors who were just getting back on their feet and working at the mall or in service industries are doing so at reduced capacities.
-Many of them, especially while they were in the life, did not file taxes for the past two years, so they were unable to take advantage of the stimulus checks that the rest of us received.
+Many of them, especially while they were in life, did not file taxes for the past two years, so they were unable to take advantage of the stimulus checks that the rest of us received.
 Those who rely on jobs cleaning houses, especially our immigrant clients, are hit especially hard.
 Some of them were getting paid on a monthly basis for cleaning homes and had clients cancel halfway through the month without paying them for the weeks they had already worked.
-Not only do they not have other means to sustain themselves, but they are further burdened by language barriers and less relief options because they are not US citizens.”
+Not only do they not have other means to sustain themselves, but they are further burdened by language barriers and fewer relief options because they are not US citizens.”

 She adds: “Thankfully, we are still able to see clients in a limited capacity at our drop-in center and group sessions still happen remotely.
 They need our services now more than ever, so that support is really crucial.
 We have an increased need for immediate supplies such as groceries and diapers, and we are doing our best to continue getting all of our clients and their families exactly what they need to help them through.
 Still, victims and survivors have continued to face pressure to work in the streets or hotels and to offer services via webcams.
 The uncertainty and financial instability presented by COVID, in addition to the mental harm for someone who is still trying to navigate a world outside of the Life, is tremendous.”

 Mary says the most rewarding part of her work is seeing the victims “discover what they want to do next in life.
 Seeing them study for exams and seeing that transformation.
-You have to remember, these victims were told when to eat, when to shower – it was never an option to have choices in life.
+You have to remember, that these victims were told when to eat and when to shower – it was never an option to have choices in life.
 When they have gone through therapy and have come out the other end, ready to start a new life, it just gives others so much hope.”

 So what do Kindness and Hope mean to her?